Submissions Due: June 19, 2018

 Further details about these spaces are included in Appendix A.

-In addition to these primary spaces, a preliminary identification of installation opportunities have also been identified for future Indigenous Place Making opportunities at New Central Library.
-These spaces include the identified locations in New Central Library as follows:
+In addition to these primary spaces, a preliminary identification of installation opportunities have also been identified for future Indigenous Place Making opportunities at Central Library.
+These spaces include the identified locations in Central Library as follows:

 - Level 1M: Area C Program Room (Wall Installation)